 However, Dr. Wendell Belfield researched, and discovered that hip dysplasia is caused by lack of Vitamin C, which creates lack of healthy collagen (which is necessary for healthy joints).
 Therefore, hip dysplasia is caused by lack of nutrition, not necessarily by genetics.
 So even if OFA scores were representative of a specific dog’s lifetime joint health, a bad score just means that the dog has a lack of nutrition, and possibly even generations of dogs that have been lacking in nutrition.
 Therefore, bad hips/knees/etc. will be fixed by providing our dogs with good nutrition, not by cutting dogs out of the gene pool.
 (Having said that, we do not breed dogs that we know currently have joint problems!!)

-As for checking eyes, it sounds logical, except that you're supposed to have them tested every so often (every one or two years I believe), and as soon as you find out they have something wrong with their eyes, of course you're supposed to stop breeding them, right?
+As for checking eyes, it sounds logical, except that you’re supposed to have them tested every two years, and as soon as you find out they have something wrong with their eyes, of course you’re supposed to stop breeding them, right?

 So let’s say something shows up when they’re 4 years old, but you’ve had several litters from that dog already.
 But of course you didn’t know about it before, so now all you can do is stop breeding that dog.
 And you’ve already produced all those puppies that have the potential for eye problems.
 To me it seems not very fool-proof.
 A good looking eye at 2 years old can mean nothing in the long run, if the dog ends up with something when it’s older.
 I think giving the dog high-quality, nutritious, species-appropriate food goes a lot farther towards preventing eye problems than having their eye checked every 2 years by a vet.